EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Default value: ENABLED

 <b>tls11</b>
-State of TLSv1.1 protocol support for the SSL service.Enabled for Front-end service on MPX-CVM platform only.
+State of TLSv1.1 protocol support for the SSL service.
+Enabled for Front-end service on MPX-CVM platform only.
 Possible values: ENABLED, DISABLED
 Default value: ENABLED

 <b>tls12</b>
-State of TLSv1.2 protocol support for the SSL service.Enabled for Front-end service on MPX-CVM platform only.
+State of TLSv1.2 protocol support for the SSL service.
+Enabled for Front-end service on MPX-CVM platform only.
 Possible values: ENABLED, DISABLED
 Default value: ENABLED

 <b>SNIEnable</b>
 State of the Server Name Indication (SNI) feature on the virtual server and service-based offload.
 SNI helps to enable SSL encryption on multiple domains on a single virtual server or service if the domains are controlled by the same organization and share the same second-level domain name.
 For example, *.sports.net can be used to secure domains such as login.sports.net and help.sports.net.
+This parameter is not applicable when configuring a backend service.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED